-I think a lot of parents and carers and families get excited when they come and watch.
+I think a lot of parents, carers and families get excited when they come and watch the work we make.

-I have learnt how to be a better storyteller and listen to other people’s opinions about what we could play and how we could make the games even more fun.
+I have learnt how to be a better storyteller and listen to other people’s opinions.

 I would say watching other people’s performances give me lots of inspiration.
 When I see how good they are it makes me improve my acting.